yogeshkk/K8sPurger/README.md

 python K8sPurger.py
 ```

-By default, it will run in dry-run mode and just show you the unused resources.
-This script is created to find the unused resource in Kubernetes and delete them.
-If you are sure you can delete the resources by appending flag --delete=true
+### By default, it will run in dry-run mode and just show you the unused resources such as.

 ```
 yogesh$ python K8sPurger.py